deckool/deckool.github.com/cv.md

 >touching __Haskell__ and it's community, staying with it and learning programming.
 >introduction to __MongoDB__, __Redis__ and __ElasticSearch__.
 >started to share code and make use of Git and Mercurial.
 Also, there is no lack on knowing other version control systems like Darcs.
+>Developing technologies for writing and quick blogging.
+Embedding Markdown parsers and teaching Markdown.

 __2012__